You’ve changed jobs and lost track of your pensions. Consolidate them under one pot.

 When you invest, your capital is at risk.
 The value of your portfolio can go down as well as up, and you may get back less than you invest.

 Before transferring a pension, you should ensure that this is the right thing for you to do and in particular, you will not lose valuable guarantees or incur excessive transfer penalties.
-Pensions are usually transferred as cash so you will be out of the market for a period and therefore there is a risk you may lose out on investment gains during this period.
+If your pension is transferred as cash you will be out of the market for a period and therefore there is a risk you may lose out on investment gains during this period.

 Freetrade does not currently offer drawdown products for our SIPP.